riccardomarotti/very-base-scheleton-for-erlang-projects/README.md

     rake test                 # Lanches tests
     rake update_modules_list  # Update loaded module: to use in the repl, to reload recompiled modules

+## my_modules.erl

+ Function my_modules:reload/0 will update every module loaded in the REPL.